 Mothers around the world make priceless contributions to our lives, oftentimes while balancing the demands of their career and the family.
-That’s why a day (Mother’s Day) is dedicated annually to celebrate mothers’ around the world, for giving their precious time and resources to provide the much needed balance in our homes.
+That’s why a day (Mother’s Day) is dedicated annually to celebrate mothers’ around the world, for giving their precious time and resources to provide the much-needed balance in our homes.
 In all these, we need to identify the veritable lessons behind the strength of motherhood and apply them in the day-to-day running of businesses.

-Most of the skills mastered and effortlessly practiced by mothers on daily basis are highly sought after in the corporate world and leveraged upon to lead teams; from efficiency to persuasiveness and delegation.
+Most of the skills mastered and effortlessly practised by mothers on a daily basis are highly sought after in the corporate world and leveraged upon to lead teams; from efficiency to persuasiveness and delegation.
 In a survey carried out by Moira Forbes, an American Journalist, she highlights Leadership Lessons You Can Learn from Working Mothers; here she talked to seven power mums about the most important lessons they’ve learned about leadership since becoming mothers.